 zx_utc_reference_get method provided in

-signal is asserted when the clock is running (and therefore synchronized).
+signal is asserted when the clock is running.
+The

-You may check or wait for the signal using one of:
+You may check or wait for either of the signals using one of:

 You may check details such as the clock's error bound using